minmin-intel/GenAIExamples/BusinessSafetyClassifier/README.md

 After the script is successfully completed, you will get a logistic regression classifier model saved to disk.

-Now that you have finished training the classifier.
+3. Now that you have finished training the classifier.
 You can run the command below to evaluate the classifier trained in the previous step.
 Note: you can calculate accuracy metrics with respect to either LLM-annotated labels or human-annotated labels (if you have human annotations).
 Just specify the column name of the labels that you want to evaluate against in the script by specifying the `LABEL` variable.

-    ```shell
+    ```
     bash run_eval.sh
     ```